Room Assignment and Occupancy

 Initial Eligibility – New MVCC Applicant

 - A minimum cumulative high school average of 70 at time of Admissions application.
-Students with a cumulative high school average of 65-69.9 will be conditionally eligible providing they enroll in a specialized College Seminar (ED 100) course during their first semester.
-This specialized section of ED 100 is designed specifically to promote academic success opportunity for Residence Hall students OR
+Students with a cumulative high school average of 65-69.9 will be conditionally eligible providing they enroll in a specialized Foundations Seminar (CF 100) course during their first semester.
+This specialized section of CF 100 is designed specifically to promote academic success opportunity for Residence Hall students OR

 - GED minimum score of 2400 OR